-Is the 28 day loan to Wigan setting up Albrighton’s last Villa chance?
+Is Wigan Loan setting up Albrighton’s last Villa chance?

 It was during the preseason Peace Cup in the summer of 2009 when Marc Albrighton was seen terrorising the likes of Porto and Juventus, that many Aston Villa supporters thought the Tamworth-born Villa fan could be the real deal.
 Since, there’s been flashes of brilliance before injuries and a loss of form seemed to derail his progress.
 In the last year of his Villa contract and currently on loan to Wigan for 28 days – is Paul Lambert priming him for once last stab at saving his Villa career?